There will be two runs of the game in the winter of 2019:

 In any case, it will be necessary to be on-site on Thursday around noon.
 The game ends at night on Saturday and on Sunday morning you will leave.

-The game takes place around Rabštejn nad Střelou in Western Bohemia, about an hour by car from Prague.
+The game takes place around Železný Brod in Northern Bohemia, a bit over an hour by car from Prague (and quite close to the Polish border).
 For the international runs there will be a bus from Prague and back.

 The basic price for the game will be 250 euro.
 This includes a full game experience with all game materials (character sheet, diary), costumes, props, guns, equipment, and food.
 The costumes include plenty of warm layers, as well as some accessories.
 They are made by the organizers in a very wide variety of sizes and refitted between runs.
 The players will only be asked to bring shoes, warm undergarments, and sleeping equipment.
 A small portion of the price of the basic ticket will also be used to fund the discounted tickets for people who could not afford to go to the game otherwise.